austinek94/Ableton/README.md

 Simple Template - Keyscape | Pad<br/>
 Watch and Pray - Keyscape | Pad | Low/High Strings<br/>
 Sunday Set - Keyscape | Pad | Low/High Strings | Synths<br/>
-There are also various MIDI maps that are not present in Simple Template and Watch and Pray.
+There are also various MIDI maps that are not present in Simple Template and Watch and Pray like the Master Filter.